Book Notes

 All excerpts © 2007, 2015 by Bob Burg and John David Mann

-© 2025 Erik Reagan unless otherwise noted
+© 2025 Built on Purpose, LLC unless otherwise noted.

 Some of the links on my site are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
-It's basically peanuts, but every little bit will help as I work on self-publishing my first book.